revilowaldow/BITC/Sessions/2023/12 17 - Session 13.md

 Visit Elder Jimbolee

-> More like Fee Fi Thodunn
+> "More like Fee Fi Thodunn"
->  - Kau
+>  - Kaulinan, telepathically while a cat